RM550/Learn-Python-with-Reyan/02_object_oriented_programming/02_inheritence/09_abstract_classes_and_methods/readme.md

 🔹 Abstract classes **can** have both regular (concrete) methods and abstract methods.
 🔹 They **force** subclasses to implement certain methods.
 🔹 They are useful in defining a common interface for a group of related classes.
+🔹 They help in achieving **partial implementation** while enforcing structure.

 ### 📖 Example (Python):